artur-borowiec/AndroidDeveloperNotepad/README.md

 # AndroidDeveloperNotepad
 A personal notepad for collecting all types of information about Android development.
+Tools that I've used or want to use.

 ### Useful links
 * [Android developers - Medium](https://medium.com/androiddevelopers)